suusan2go/protoeasy-go/README.md

 [![GoDoc](http://img.shields.io/badge/GoDoc-Reference-blue.svg)](https://godoc.org/go.pedge.io/protoeasy)
 [![MIT License](http://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/peter-edge/go-protoeasy/blob/master/LICENSE)

-Protoeasy is intended to make compiling protocol buffers files easier, and to offload the compilation to a server for consistency and so that protoc and any associated plugins do not have to be installed locally.
+Protoeasy is intended to make compiling protocol buffers files easier, and to optionally offload the compilation to a server for consistency and so that protoc and any associated plugins do not have to be installed locally.

 Instead of having to specify individual plugins and files, protoeasy operates on the concept of languages